inet-framework/inet/doc/src/developers-guide/ch-sockets.rst

 Applications can simply call the socket class member functions (e.g.
 :fun:`bind()`, :fun:`connect()`, :fun:`send()`, :fun:`close()`) to
 create and configure sockets, and to send and receive packets.
-They may also use several different sockets simulatenously.
+They may also use several different sockets simultaneously.

 The following sections first introduce the shared functionality of sockets, and then list all INET sockets in detail, mostly by shedding